JakobKSvaneborg/gpaw/doc/tutorialsexercises/energetics/defects/defects.rst

 defective system, we obtain an uncorrected total energy difference `(E[X^q] - E_0)_\mathrm{uncorrected}` of 21.78 eV.

-We now calculate the FNV corrections.
-Here we take a dielectric constant of 12.7 which is the clamped-ion static limit (i.e. the low frequency dielectric constant excluding the effects of ionic relaxation).
+We now calculate the FNV corrections using :meth:`~gpaw.defects.electrostatics.ElectrostaticCorrections`.
+Here we take a dielectric constant of
+12.7 which is the clamped-ion static limit (i.e. the low frequency dielectric constant excluding the effects of ionic relaxation).
 We use a Gaussian model charge centred at (0, 0, 0) with a standard deviation of 0.72 Bohr (corresponding to a FWHM of 2 Bohr).

+.. autoclass:: gpaw.defects.electrostatics.ElectrostaticCorrections

 The script ``electrostatics.py`` takes the gpw files of the defective and pristine calculation as input, as well as the gaussian parameters and